aDR300684/Life-Expectancy-and-GDP/README.md

 This project investigates the correlation between the economic output of a country (measured by GDP) and the life expectancy of its citizens.
 The analysis is based on data from six nations over a period of 15 years (2000-2015).

+To explore the full analysis, open the `Life_Expectancy_GDP.ipynb` Jupyter Notebook, which contains detailed explanations, visualizations, and conclusions drawn from the data.

 ## Project Overview

 The primary objectives of this project are to: